pausan/cblack/README.md

 It requires Python 3.6.0+ to run but you can reformat Python 2 code with it as well.

+## Usage

+    python -m cblack {source_file_or_directory}

+## Options

+    python -m cblack --help

+You can also go to https://github.com/psf/black for the latest options available

 ## Why

 After [a long discussion](https://github.com/ambv/black/issues/378) about indentation